 Examples of Claire's expertise include:

-- acting for a joint venture in relation to a dispute arising out of a nuclear installation for mobile nuclear reactors.
+- acting for a joint venture in relation to an arbitration arising out of a nuclear installation for mobile nuclear reactors.
 The dispute involved delays and variations to works arising out of a nuclear safety case and was successfully settled by mediation;

 - advising an employer on the termination of a contractor’s employment for failure to proceed regularly and diligently with their works pursuant to a JCT Design and Build 2011 contract;

 - acting for an employer in relation to TCC proceedings against an architect and contractor in respect of a complex, multimillion-pound defects claim arising out of the construction of a hotel;

 - acting for an EPC contractor in relation to a dispute with their consortium partner as to liability for liquidated damages in respect of a power and desalination plant in Qatar, involving an in-depth understanding of the interaction between the power and desalination plants;